lunatech-labs/lunatech-beginner-quarkus-course-student-app/README.md

 6. Now your git history is clean and should be as the same as before.
 You can now execute `retag.sh`.
 7. Now you can push your branch and tags by doing `git push -f` and `git push -f --tags `.

+If the project has been updated and you want to fetch the new exercises tags :
+1. git fetch --force --tags
+2.git pull --force --tags
+ or
+1.remove the tags locally: git tag -l | xargs git tag -d 2.fetch the tags : git fetch --tags

 Thanks for your contribution !